FKRauber/creative-prompt-cli-app/README.md

 TODO: Delete this and the text above, and describe your gem

+## Description

+A CLI for receiving creative writing (or other) prompt options

 ## Installation

 Add this line to your application's Gemfile: